rbpollock/labboNetwork/docs/interfaces/extensions/coinmachine.md

 ### ▸ `version():uint256 colonyVersion`

-Get the Colony contract version.
+Get the Labbo contract version.
 Starts from 1 and is incremented with every deployed contract change.